Skip to main content

 Zone 9b fruits

 A wide variety of fruit trees can thrive in zone 9b, including citrus, persimmon, avocado, and fig trees.
-Just keep in mind that some fruit trees, such as cherries, peaches, and apples, require a chilling period to flower, so your luck may depend on the variety that you pick.
+Just keep in mind that some fruit trees, such as cherries, peaches, and apples, require a chilling period to flower, so your yield may depend on the variety that you pick.
 Usually, nurseries will carry cultivars that suit their local climates.
 Besides fruit trees, vining fruits, such as melons, grapes, tomatoes, and blackberries, can also do quite well in warm zone 9b.

 Zone 9b vegetables